atrievel/atrievel/README.md

 ### Hi there, I'm Alec 👋

-## I'm a Developer with a Passion for the Cloud 🌩
+## I'm a developer with a passion for the cloud 🌩
 - 🔭 I’m currently working on
-    -
+    - Elastichsearch query builder UI
 - 🌱 I’m currently learning
-    -
+    - Azure certification AZ-305

 ### Connect with me